Semiclassical Ohsawa-Takegoshi extension theorem and asymptotics of the orthogonal Bergman kernel: Asymptotic expansions of the two kernels

 Recall that for compact manifolds $Y$, Bordemann-Meinrenken-Schlichenmaier \cite[Theorem 4.1]{BordMeinSchl} (for $(F, h^F)$ trivial) and Ma-Marinescu \cite[Theorem 3.19, (3.91)]{MaMarToepl} (for any $(F, h^F)$) established that there is $C > 0$, such that

-The same proof shows that the upper bound of (\ref{eq_top_final_2}) continues to hold for non-compact manifolds as well.
-Recall that the lower bound of (\ref{eq_top_final_2}) was proved in \cite{MaMarToepl} using the asymptotic expansion of the peak section, localized at the point where the supremum of $\kappa_N$ is achieved.
+We argue that the proof from \cite{MaMarToepl} continues to hold for non-compact manifolds as well.
+Indeed, recall that the lower bound of (\ref{eq_top_final_2}) was proved in \cite{MaMarToepl} using the asymptotic expansion of the peak section, localized at the point where the supremum of $\kappa_N$ is achieved.
 As the asymptotic expansion of the peak section is based on the asymptotic expansion of the Bergman kernel and the exponential bound on it, and both those results continue to hold on manifolds of bounded geometry by the results of \cite{MaMarOffDiag}, cf. Theorems \ref{thm_bk_off_diag}, \ref{thm_berg_dailiuma}, we see that (\ref{eq_top_final_2}) continues to hold in full generality, see \cite[\S 7.5]{MaHol}, when the supremum of $\kappa_N$ is achieved.
 Now, if the supremum is not achieved, then the same proof gives us that for any $\epsilon > 0$, there is $p_1 \in \nat^*$, such that for $p \geq p_1$, we have

 We deduce (\ref{eq_norm_asymp}) by (\ref{eq_top_final_1}), (\ref{eq_top_final_2}) and (\ref{eq_top_final_232}).